zalando/zalando.github.io/_pages/report.md

         <div>
           <h4 class="dc-h4">A core group of employees are driving contribution</h4>
           <p class="dc-p">
             The number of Zalando employees responsible for 80% of all contribution is low, sitting at 50 employees.
 It is however normal that a small core group is responsible for the majority of the work.
-However, we wish to increase the size and diversity of this group.
+            The size and diversity of this group must be increased.
           </p>
         </div>
       </li>